DTADMI/gamehub-app/docs/toymaker-escape/toymaker-escape-design.md

 - Audio: ambient room loops; short SFX with captions and volume control.
 - i18n: EN strings first.

+## Flow & Narrative Sequencing (E1 → E2 → E3)

+- Episode 1 (E1): TME_INTRO (first visit only) → E1A Workshop (choose Gears or Music) → E1B Playroom Sorter → DONE →
+  TME_OUTRO (first completion only)
+- Episode 2 (E2): Office & Secret Stair — cipher/filing/shadow routes → DONE → E2 wrap (medal/codex)
+- Episode 3 (E3): Apartment Mystery — environmental locks and choices → DONE → E3 wrap (truth framing)
+- Medals & replay: medals computed per episode; from TME_OUTRO and DONE screens, offer Replay E1, Switch Workshop route, and Toggle hints.
+Future episodes follow the same pattern.

+### Narrated journey (E1)

+A short title card frames the escape as a playful mystery.
+In the Workshop, the player chooses their path: align three gears by rotating simple dials, or tune a music box with three sliders.
+Either route unlocks a plate and teaches accessible controls.
+In the Playroom, selecting three colors (or shapes) reveals a hidden latch to Key Fragment 1.
+The DONE screen recaps the run with a medal.
+The first time, the Outro appears with gentle encouragement to replay: try the other Workshop route, switch hints, or begin again.
+The tone stays clever and cozy, never punishing, with captions and reduced‑motion support.

 Intro/Outro Beats (implemented)

 - Intro scene `TME_INTRO` (title card): sets `intro.seen=true` on first visit, then proceeds to `E1A`.
 Skipped on